PrakashShri/Telecom_Churn_CaseStudy/README.md

 ## Technologies Used

--library 1 -pandas
+- library 1 -pandas

--library 2- matplotlib
+- library 2- matplotlib

--library 3- warnings
+- library 3- warnings

--library 4 -numpy
+- library 4 -numpy

--library 5 -seaborn
+- library 5 -seaborn

--library 6- sklearn
+- library 6- sklearn
--library 7- Random Forest
+- library 7- Random Forest

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->